 option that identifies the application name

-(here hypothyroid).
+(here hypothyroid

 If no filestem is specified using this option, C5.0 uses a default

-filestem that is probably incorrect.
+filestem that is almost certainly incorrect.

-(Moral: always use the -f option!)
+(Moral: always use the -f

 There are several options that affect the type of classifier that